Arizona State Star Remains Unlikely to Play vs Iowa State

 OUT

-QB Sam Leavitt, TE Jayden Fortier, RB Kyson Brown, DL Zac Swanson, DB Xavion Alford, WR Noble Johnson, QB Christian Hunt, LB Isaiah Iosefa, DB Tommy Romano, OL Matai Jefferson
+TE Jayden Fortier, RB Kyson Brown, DL Zac Swanson, DB Xavion Alford, WR Noble Johnson, QB Christian Hunt, LB Isaiah Iosefa, DB Tommy Romano, OL Matai Jefferson, QB Sam Leavitt

-Leavitt will miss his second game of the season after exiting the loss to Houston on two different equations - Jeff Sims and the recently cleared freshman Cameron Dyer will serve as the active players at the quarterback position.

-Brown and Alford have been star-level players that have had extended absences - the points of their respective returns are uncertain to this point.
+Leavitt was officially ruled out for the season by coach Dillingham early Friday morning and will undergo season-ending surgery.
+The redshirt sophomore will no longer be required to be added to the availability report once the surgery is complete, much similar to what happened with LB Zyrus Fiaseu.

 OUT - 1st Half